-For the past 9 years, I have moved around 3 different apartments in the South of Market neighborhood AKA SoMa, considered one of the least charming parts of San Francisco.
-However, it’s important to note that it’s situated right in downtown SF and for me, the convenience definitely makes up for the lack of charm since I don’t own a car and I prefer to go by foot—it embodies urban living at its best as it is in the center of it all.
-I do get to experience more of the *San Francisco charm* whenever I visit other neighborhoods like when dining out or enjoying some California sun at neighborhood parks or when I just want to explore more of this city.
+For the past 9 years, I have moved around 3 different apartments in the South of Market neighborhood AKA SoMa, situated right in downtown SF.
+Since I don’t own a car and I prefer to go by foot—it embodies urban living at its best as it is in the center of it all.

-If you happen to find a place in SoMa, you would be surrounded by tech companies and startups, hotels, the largest convention and exhibition complex, art spaces (actively rotating art installations) and museums, warehouses, loft apartments and condominiums, nightspots and movie theaters, local coffeeshops, dining choices from $ to $$$$, groceries and shopping, major transportation hubs and bike share stations.
+If you happen to find a place in SoMa, you would be surrounded by tech companies and startups, hotels, the largest convention and exhibition complex, art spaces (actively rotating art installations) and museums (and pop-up museums), warehouses, loft apartments and condominiums, nightspots and movie theaters, local coffeeshops, dining choices from $ to $$$$, groceries and shopping, major transportation hubs and bike share stations.
 Hello, walkscore dot com!

 Just like any metropolitan/cosmopolitan city, it has its own questionable areas and there are quite a few of those in the city－ where history meets today’s fast-paced world and have been forgotten.
 Right by my neighborhood in South of Market, I cross paths with them on 6th St. along Howard St., Mission St. and Market St.

-The Tenderloin (The TL) is decidedly known to be a –not so pretty- type of neighborhood.
-Though look closely and you’ll see a bit of history (or what’s left)… Arched windows that once had a view but now blocked by new towering condos/apts., old decorative gables that may soon be demolished, and many peeling walls waiting to be noticed by the ever so controversial rapid gentrification of San Francisco.
+The Tenderloin (The TL) is decidedly known to be one of the most grittiest/trickiest neighborhoods.
+Though look closely and you’ll see a bit of history (or what’s left)… Arched windows that once had a view but now blocked by new towering residential and tech establishments, old decorative gables that may soon be demolished, and many peeling walls waiting to be noticed by the ever so controversial rapid gentrification of San Francisco.

 You’d be surprised to know that there’s actually lots of good places to eat in the TL.
-Even a couple of our fave gastropubs in town is in this neighborhood (more on that on upcoming posts!).
+Even a couple of our fave gastropubs in town is in this neighborhood.
 As a city-dweller like myself, I find that it is quite essential to have ride-sharing apps.
 There’s no need to worry where to park and it’s safer than walking home at night.

 Here are three major factors I’d look into based on both of my experiences as a San Francisco renter for 10 years and counting, and as someone who works in rental property management in Downtown SF (previously) + Sonoma Valley (presently).